Serghaya

 Serghaya or Sirghaya (سرغايا) is a small town located in the Damascus countryside in south west Syria.
 According to the Syria Central Bureau of Statistics (CBS), Serghaya had a population of 7,501 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+History

+In 1838, Eli Smith noted that Serghaya's population was Sunni Muslim.

 Geography

 It is 60 km from Damascus and 1,446 m above sea level.
 It is at the foot of the Anti-Lebanon Mountain.

 Serghaya has a moderate climate with a temperature that varies from 25 to 32 degrees Celsius all summer season and cold climate with temperature varies from -5 up to 10 all winter when snow covers the land and mountain.

 It is connected to Damascus via Al-Zabadani and also has old rail reaches to Beirut via Riyaq (or Rayak), Bekaa.